+Kerstin Tietz, Senior Engineer in the Industrial Engineering, Painting & Laser Etching division at TRW Radolfzell, recalls, "Our tests showed that power washing simply blasted away our tiny polycarbonate (PC) components, only a few centimeters in diameter, or blew them onto one another so that they got scratched.
+On top of that, the water got trapped in the jig molds.
 We drilled holes in the jigs and even modified the containers, but it was no use".
-A CO2 treatment which was considered as a possible alternative proved equally disappointing: Again the components were blasted out of their moulds.
+A CO2 treatment that was considered as a possible alternative proved equally disappointing; again, the components were blasted out of their molds.
 Moreover, this method was not just intolerably loud, but also expensive, as extra space had to be created outside to accommodate the tanks.

 Although there was no question that both methods offered good cleaning power and would have been entirely appropriate for heavier components, what they lacked was activation capacity.
 This meant that an additional system would have been needed to provide the activation required for water-based coatings.
-TRW initially thought that fluorine technology would provide the answer, but preliminary trials proved otherwise: After treatment, some of the PC components were iridescent blue, and some transparent.
-Furthermore, they had to be sent to an external service provider for the pretreatment and this dependence was too great a risk for the manufacturer, who works in series production.
+TRW initially thought that fluorine technology would provide the answer, but preliminary trials proved otherwise; after treatment, some of the PC components were iridescent blue, and some transparent.
+Furthermore, they had to be sent to an external service provider for the pretreatment, and this dependence was too great a risk for the manufacturer, who works in series production.
 And besides, the process was not environmentally friendly.